Wall-crossing from Lagrangian Cobordisms: Background

-\item\emph{Compactness:} The projection $\Im_z: L_{K}\to i \RR \subset \CC$ is bounded. \end{itemize} We denote such a cobordism $K:L^-\rightsquigarrow L^+$. \end{definition} There is a generalization of this definition to cobordisms with multiple ends, which requires that the Lagrangian cobordism fibers over rays of fixed argument outside of a compact subset of $\CC$.
-A specialization of the result of \cite{biran2013fukayacategories} proves that the equivalence relation of cobordance descends to the Fukaya category.
+\item\emph{Compactness:} There exists a constant $s>0$ so that the projection $\pi_{\jmath\RR}: K\to \jmath \RR \subset \CC$ is contained within an interval $[-\jmath s, \jmath s]$. \end{itemize} We denote such a cobordism $K:L^-\rightsquigarrow L^+$. \end{definition} We visualize a Lagrangian cobordism by drawing its projection to the $\CC$ parameter, as in \cref{fig:bottlenecks}.
+There is a generalization of this definition to cobordisms with multiple ends, which requires that the Lagrangian cobordism fibers over rays of fixed argument outside of a compact subset of $\CC$.
+A specialization of the result of \cite{biran2013fukayacategories} proves that the equivalence relation of monotone cobordance descends to the Fukaya category.

 \begin{theorem} Suppose that $K: L^-\rightsquigarrow L^+$ is a monotone Lagrangian cobordism.
 Then $L^-$ and $L^+$ are equivalent objects of the Fukaya category. \end{theorem}